opensourcepos/opensourcepos/BUILD.md

 I've added the following Powershell scripts to make my life a bit easier, which I share with you.

 * `build.ps1` - Which runs the build but also restores the .env from a backup I make of it in a specifically placed folder.
 I place a copy of the configured .env file in a folder that has the following path from the working folder: `../env/<working-folder-name>/.env`

-* `build-steps.ps1` - This runs through each step of the build and pauses just before it executes the next build step so that the developer can check the results of the previous build step.

 ## The Result